Conflict of Interest

 All administrators, faculty, staff, post-doctoral fellows, and students who apply for, receive, or serve as key personnel on a sponsored program must submit a conflict of interest (COI) disclosure questionnaire before proposal submission and at least annually during the period of award.
 These COI disclosure questionnaires must be submitted through COI-Smart.

-The Research Conflicts of Interest Officer (RCIO) will review all disclosures in COI-Smart to determine if an identified significant financial interest (SFI) is related to the individual’s institutional responsibilities and has the potential to be categorized as a financial conflict of interest (FCOI).
-If the RCIO determines that the SFI is related to the individual’s research, she will work with the individual to draft a Management Plan.
+The Conflicts of Interest Officer (COI) will review all disclosures in COI-Smart to determine if an identified significant financial interest (SFI) is related to the individual’s institutional responsibilities and has the potential to be categorized as a financial conflict of interest (FCOI).
+If the COI determines that the SFI is related to the individual’s research, she will work with the individual to draft a Management Plan.
 The Management Plan is then referred to the COI Review Committee (CIRC) for consideration.
-During the review process, the RCIO or CIRC may require the individual to submit more detailed information regarding the SFI and any related project proposed for funding or awarded.
+During the review process, the COI or CIRC may require the individual to submit more detailed information regarding the SFI and any related project proposed for funding or awarded.